kkc2894/kkc2894.github.io/README.md

 # Komal Kumari - Academic Website

-A professional academic website for Komal Kumari, PhD student in Computer Science at New Jersey Institute of Technology, specializing in secure data processing and information-theoretic security.
+A professional academic website for Komal Kumari, PhD Candidate in Computer Science at New Jersey Institute of Technology, specializing in secure data processing and information-theoretic security.

 ## 🌟 Features